Euro, Aussie gain, disregarding Trump's threat to block stimulus

 “The market is just waiting for the final result of Brexit talks, and in the meantime being swung by conflicting headlines,” said Shinichiro Kadota, senior currency strategist at Barclays Capital in Tokyo.
 “Sterling will remain volatile.”

-The U.S. currency was down 0.2% versus the Chinese yuan in the offshore market to 6.5266.
+The U.S. currency was down 0.3% versus the Chinese yuan in the offshore market to 6.5232 yuan per dollar.

 Additional reporting by Kevin Buckland in Tokyo; editing by Larry King